COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Yes, you can take practice exams on the NBOME website.
 Visit Practice & Preparation for each level examination.
 You are encouraged to review and take the practice exams before test day.

 Before the practice and actual examinations, a tutorial is presented before you start the test so you can familiarize yourself with the operation of the computer, the program options, and the procedures used during the examination.
-New multimedia question formats are being introduced gradually.
-You will be notified in advance as new question formats are introduced.

 The system may not run properly when using other browsers.
 At this time, NBOME does not recommend accessing practice exams from a mobile device because of compatibility issues.